omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   -would also change def `__str__` to if statement on if name exists otherwise same as above
 ### Pagination:
 - add pagination to workout list, profile page, and instace detail page for results.
-- this will likely solve itself when endless scroll is added
+- add 'loading...' thing for infinite scroll
 ### For multiple sports:
 - maybe just add a foreignkey field in current Workout model of "sport" that has different sport choices.
   -  should probably still create a different model for individual strength workout